v36372/v36372.github.io/content/fixed/about.md

 ## About

 Hi, I am Tin, a software engineer based in Saigon, Vietnam.
+And yes, the image above is me.
+I got an eye bruise in a football match in 09/2016.

 I love building software and products in general.